 2. Cut the vegetables into bite sized pieces and set aside.

-3. Place a high sided pan or wok over high heat.
-Add oil and garlic to the pan.
+3. Place a high sided large skillet or wok over high heat.
+Add vegetable oil and garlic to the pan.
 Cook the garlic for one minute and then remove the garlic from the pan so it doesn’t burn.
-Adding the garlic to the oil will flavor the oil which will then flavor your other ingredients.
+Adding the garlic to the oil will flavor the hot oil which will then flavor your other ingredients.

-4. Add the beef to the pan and cook for 2-3 minutes or until brown on all sides.
+4. Add the beef to the pan and cook for 2-3 minutes over medium-high heat or until brown on all sides.
 Remove the beef from the pan and keep warm.

 5. Add the onion to the pan and cook for 2-3 minutes.
 Stir in the peppers and cook for an additional 1-2 minutes.